-- 7.2.60 The results for HTH1 at table 7.3a show that this site is unviable even in the absence of affordable housing.
+7.2.60 The results for HTH1 at table 7.3a show that this site is unviable even in the absence of affordable housing.
 All of the modelled sensitivity scenarios also produce unviable results.

-The reasons for this lack of viability are twofold.
-Firstly relatively low sales prices have been modelled due to the fact the site would effectively form an extension to a former Local Authority Housing Estate whilst the access into the site would need to follow a route through this estate. - 7.2.61 The second reason for the lack of viability arises due to site abnormal costs at £14,678 per dwelling and the TIS requirements which based on the reduced capacity of 20 dwellings are relatively expensive at just over £6,000 per dwelling. - 7.2.62 It is probable that with further surveys and investigations carried out in relation to this site the cost of abnormal requirements may reduce.
+- 7.2.61 The reasons for this lack of viability are twofold.
+Firstly relatively low sales prices have been modelled due to the fact the site would effectively form an extension to a former Local Authority Housing Estate.
+The access into the site would need to follow a route through this estate.
+The second reason for the lack of viability arises due to site abnormal costs at £14,678 per dwelling, and TIS requirements which based on the reduced capacity of 20 dwellings are relatively expensive at just over £6,000 per dwelling. - 7.2.62 It is probable that with further surveys and investigations completed, the cost of abnormal requirements may reduce.
 It is also possible that alternative funding could be secured for TIS requirements.
 It is anticipated that given the access route into the site, future development of the site could be undertaken by a registered provider rather than by a traditional house builder seeking a profit requirement.